 Sampling of the FIR filter is adapted not to use restricted template samples, i.e. position of a FIR coefficient equal to “1” is accordingly changed to be closer to the central coefficient that is equal to “2” when this position corresponds to a restricted template sample.

+Derivation of Mean values

+Instead of using minimum and maximum values to derive parameter b, the following operation is used: